Rosebud Baker: Comedic style

 Baker's comedy has been described as dark comedy, and many of her jokes revolve around personal stories or anecdotes, such as the death of her sister or her domestic abuse at the hands of her alcoholic ex-boyfriend.
 Her jokes are often satirical and have twists.
 Baker learned how to write jokes after watching comedy specials by Dave Attell, Amy Schumer, Dave Chappelle, and others, and transcribing the jokes to find the set up and the punchline.

-Personal life

-Baker identifies as liberal.
-In March 2020, Baker got engaged to Andy Haynes, and the two got married in September 2020.